pomdtr/smallweb.run/www/docs/reference/cli.md

 ### Options

 ```
   -h, --help              help for create
+      --template string   template to use
 ```

 ## smallweb cron